 Everyone wants more homes to be built, so why isn’t it happening?

-There are many reasons that supply has failed to keep up with need, but a recent discussion at The London Conference touched on just one of them: a lack of trust and opposition from local residents.
-Opposition can constrain supply by increasing the number of applications turned down or stalled.
-Though the stock of planning permissions has grown in recent years, community opposition still hampers implementation, and may well rise as the focus for new housing development turns to outer London in the coming years.
+There are many reasons why housing supply has failed to keep up with demand, but a discussion at The London Conference touched on just one of them: a lack of trust in the system and opposition from local residents.

 Services – In a growing metropolis where infrastructure is stretched, residents fear that population increase will put strain on local services, particularly roads, public transport and healthcare.